Course details

 Entry requirements are likely to be minimum A*A*A at A-level (including Mathematics), or comparable grades in other qualifications.
 Although there are exceptions, for students who take A-levels Homerton typically asks for A* in Mathematics (though usually not in Further Mathematics).

 Admission Assessment: All applicants for Economics are required to take the Test of Mathematics for University Admissions (TMUA).
-This is a pre-registration required written assessment.
+More details on the TMUA can be found here.

 Written work: There are no written work requirements for Economics at Homerton.